vempr/thinking-world/README.md

 ### <u>Confidential</u>

-<i>WARNING: There is no guarantee that thinking-world will stay running forever, so please store sensitive information in a non-dependant form like .txt files.
-I'm only using this service because I'm too lazy to switch between multiple apps :)</i>
+<i>WARNING: There is no guarantee that thinking-world will stay running forever, so please store sensitive information on stable platforms.
+I'm only integrating this service because I'm too lazy to switch between multiple apps :)</i>

 - Password manager (divided into customizable categories, e.g.: work, gaming, etc.)
-- Private notepad for sensitive writings
+- Private notepad for text of your choice

 ## App Stack